This is a hard question to answer because in general terms, I don't know your client, and that is really what it will come down to.

 If this is the first time you’ve listened to this podcast, just go ahead and look at the titles of the episodes of this and Live In The Feast and you’ll know I’m a fan of building recurring revenue.

 So with that being said, I’ll always lean in that direction regardless of how the pricing is laid out.
-And if you want help in defining your recurring revenue opportunities, let’s have a chat.

 Why put prices on your website for services?